 If you have been charged with a sex crime, it is strongly advised that you lawyer up, discuss the situation with a knowledgeable sex crime lawyer in Chicago and explore what options you have.
 The nature of such crimes puts the law enforcement agencies and judges under a lot of stress to gain a sentence; thus, professional defense and representation are of utmost importance.

-The lawyer will assist the accused in gathering evidence and documentation that could prove your innocence, represent you in court and strive to rid you of the unfair sentence.
-The lawyer will be well-versed in the specific details and laws surrounding the particular sex crime that you are accused of and work their way around it to dismiss the charge.
-The lawyer will also re-examine forensic evidence and gather witnesses to the crime to question.
+The lawyer will assist the accused in gathering evidence and documentation that could prove your innocence, represent you in court, and strive to rid you of the unfair sentence.
 Ktenas Law has an experienced Criminal Defense Lawyer that you can count on to handle your case.
 Contact us today to schedule your FREE consultation.